quantifiedcode/python-anti-patterns/README.md

 **Notice**: This is still (and will always be) a work-in-progress, feel free to contribute by suggesting improvements, adding new articles, improving existing ones, or translating this into other languages.

+## PDF Version

+You can find a PDF version of the book [here](./docs/The-Little-Book-Of-Python-Anti-Patterns.pdf).

 ## New articles
 If you add new articles, please use the provided templates.
 Depending on the pattern you are creating, use either the [anti-pattern](templates/anti_pattern.rst) or the [migration-pattern](templates/migration_pattern.rst) template.

+## Building the Documentation

+To build the documentation, first install the required packages:

+    pip install -r requirements.txt

+Then, go to the `src` directory and run `make`:

+    # HTML pages
+    make html
+    # PDF version
+    make latexpdf

+For the PDF version, you will need a working LaTeX installation (e.g. texlive).

+You will find the updated documentation in the `docs` folder afterwards.
+You can clean the folder by running `make clean`.

 ## License